amaranth-unm/amaranth-unm.github.io/audio/audacity.md

 # Editing with Audacity
 All new software takes a little time to get comfortable with.
 After a little practice, you'll find editing a breeze.

+If you haven't already used to Audacity to record your story, you'll need to click through some early dialog boxes when you first start it (see the last section of the [recording page](recording) for more detail).

 ## Basic Editing
 If you didn't record directly into Audacity, you'll first need to load your recording.
 It's safest to download your audio file---.mp3 is easiest work with---from your cloud storage to whatever computer you're using.
 Just drag and drop your .mp3 file to the Audacity window or icon in your tool bar.